GhineaAlex/mshomework/README.md

 - **Kubernetes Version:** Use the latest stable version.
 - **RBAC:** Role-Based Access Control (RBAC) must be enabled.

-## Services Deployment

-The cluster should have the following two services deployed:

 ### Service A

 - **Language:** WebServer written in C# or Go.